abravodev/epubator/ePUBator/README.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-For comment / feedback / bug / suggestion / localization / donations write to: iiizio AT users.sf.net
+For comment / feedback / bug / suggestion / localization write to: iiizio AT users.sf.net

-You can find sources and all apk files on sourceforge: https://sourceforge.net/p/epubator/home/Home/
+For sources / all apk files / donations go to sourceforge: https://sourceforge.net/p/epubator/home/Home/

 History:
+v0.10  (2012-12-22)
+- Improved TOC extraction
+- Fixed close on rotate
+- Updated iText lib to 5.3.5

 v0.9  (2012-09-26)
 - Fixed some bugs
 - Updated iText lib to 5.3.3